Hyd y Cwrs nodweddiadol

 - 96.5% of Aberystwyth Law School’s publications were judged to be of an internationally recognised standard or higher in the most recent research assessment – REF 2014

-- All members of academic staff in Aberystwyth Law School are active in research and publication and participate in national and international debate and policy-making in legal and related fields
+- Members of academic staff in Aberystwyth Law School are active in research and publication and participate in national and international debate and policy-making in legal and related fields

 - Aberystwyth is a multinational community.
 Aberystwyth Law School participates actively in international and European academic networks and frequently hosts visits by academics and experts from other countries